ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 ## vSRX to client on-premises connections
 {: #vcsvsrx-planning-client-config}

-The preferred method of linking the IBM Cloud vCenter Server instance to a client's existing on premise data center is BGP.
+The preferred method of linking the IBM Cloud vCenter Server instance to a client's existing on-premises data center is BGP.

 If the client intends to connect over the internet using eBGP they either must obtain a public autonomous system number (ASN) or use BGP over an IPsec VPN to permit the use of private ASNs.